MicrosoftDocs/quantum-docs/articles/install-python-qdk.md

 - Install [VS Code](https://code.visualstudio.com/download) (Windows, Linux and Mac).
 - Install the [QDK extension for VS Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).

-If you used the conda installation method and want to use VS Code on Windows, make sure you follow the setup instructions for using PowerShell with conda in the previous section's note box.
-This will allow you to run *Q# with Python* programs directly from VS Code's integrated terminal.
+If you are using conda, make sure you follow the procedure detailed in the installation section to initialize conda for the shell used by VS Code.
+On Windows, VS Code will use PowerShell unless configured differently.
+Doing so will allow you to run *Q# with Python* programs directly from VS Code's integrated terminal.
 Remember to activate your Q# environment there before running any programs, using `conda activate qsharp-env`.

 If you would like to use a different editor, the instructions so far have you all set.